 God promises Abraham that “everyone who curses him” מְקַלֶּלְךָ (mekalelcha) will be in turn “be cursed” אָאֹר (aor).
 The strength of this promise, however, is lost in translation.
 The first word for “curses” – מְקַלֶּלְךָ (mekalelcha) comes from a root that literally means “to make light of something heavy.”

 The second word for “curse,” אָאֹר (aor) actually comes from a completely different root that means something like “to utterly destroy.”
 Taking these insights from Hebrew into consideration, the translation could be presented as follows: “I will bless those who bless you, but the one who disrespects you, I will utterly destroy.”

 Uncover the original Hebrew meaning lost in translation.
-Fill out the form below to begin.
+Explore our Hebrew Bible course!
+Begin below.